 Another issue is finding a job.
 This can be so difficult because a veteran has basically been absent for X number of years and no work experience.
 A potential employer can’t exactly call the Army or Marines or whatever branch and ask for references.
 It’s treated as if they didn’t exist for the years they served in terms of work experience.

-There is also a stigma around being a veteran and mental health issues.
+There is also a stigma around being a veteran and mental health issues, especially veteran suicide.
 The possibility of being unreliable because of the potential “emotional baggage” a veteran is carrying around.
 Or they’ll be triggered somehow and turn into a danger instead of an asset to a company.

 As I said earlier, set a schedule for each day and develop a routine.
 That is such a great way to start.
 Continue the same sort of structure they’re accustomed to.